Klingebeil/homepage/wiki/Design Notes/design-system-notes.md

 1. this unordered seed list will be replaced by toc as unordered list {:toc}

-## (2022-12-05) Context setting
+## Context setting

-We kicked-off this project in December 2022.
+**2022-12-05**{: .label .color-green} We kicked-off this project in December 2022.
 At this point the Media Lab has existed for almost a decade and grew from two people to ~25 at two seperate locations.

 During this time, the CI also grew but was never formalized beyond a collection of graphic elements, fonts and powerpoint slides.